thirdicrypto/darkwallet-electron-ui/README.md

 This is a UI that runs on top of [https://github.com/rojavacrypto/launderwallet](https://github.com/rojavacrypto/launderwallet)

-It is a re-build of the original Dark Wallet chrome plug-in
+It is a re-build of the original Dark Wallet chrome plug-in and borrows most of the CSS and some of the HTML.

 It is an electron/react app based on [https://github.com/chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)